Event Date – Sunday 5th November 2023

 Background of the Elite Epee Men’s Series

 Following consultation with many of the top GBR Epeeists, it was decided that there was sufficient interest for the Elite Epee Senior Events to commence back in 2010.
-In the first year we ran only one men’s event in Surrey, which expanded to 2 events in 2012 and for the 2013/14 season there were three Elite Epee Men’s events.
+In the first year we ran only one men’s event in Surrey, which expanded to 2 events in 2012, 3 in 2013/14, and had 9 planned in 2020 all around the country before Covid hit.

-The events are being supported by Allstar/Uhlmann UK, BladesBrand UK, Redhill & Reigate Epee Club and OPS Epee Club who will all be helping with the kitting out of the event..
+The events are being supported by Allstar/Uhlmann UK, BladesBrand UK and OPS Epee Club who will all be helping with the kitting out of the event..

 Thanks also to The Epee Club for supplying the Elite Epee Senior Men’s Trophy.